Employment Projections

 Methodology

-Each year, Jobs and Skills Australia produces employment projections by industry, occupation, skill level and region for the following five years, the latest being the five years to November 2026.
+Each year, National Skills Commission produces employment projections by industry, occupation, skill level and region for the following five years, the latest being the five years to November 2026.
 These projections are designed to provide a guide to the future direction of the labour market.
 However, like all such exercises, they are subject to an inherent degree of uncertainty.
 Caution should be exercised when using these projections.
 All efforts have been made to ensure these projections are as accurate as possible, however, the data used is inherently volatile and there are a large number of small series.
 Please note that due to the unprecedented changes in labour market indicators as a result of COVID-19, the ABS ceased the publication of trend estimates in March 2020, which have in the past been a key component for the employment projections.
 Seasonally adjusted data, which are more variable, have been used instead.

 The projections have been derived by using a blend of two techniques, namely:

-- best practice time series models that summarise the information that is in a time series and convert it into a forecast.
+• best practice time series models that summarise the information that is in a time series and convert it into a forecast.
 The time series projections are made by combining forecasts from autoregressive integrated moving average (ARIMA) and exponential smoothing with damped trend (ESWDT) models, with some adjustments made to take account of research undertaken by the National Skills Commission and known future industry developments.

-- CGE modelling work the NSC undertook in 2022 with the Victoria University Centre of Policy Studies, to better understand how structural changes in the economy may affect employment growth.
+• CGE modelling work the NSC undertook in 2022 with the Victoria University Centre of Policy Studies, to better understand how structural changes in the economy may affect employment growth.

 The nature of both exercises means that there will be differences between them.
-JSA believes that having a range of techniques assessing future skills trends is one way of mitigating the risks of error inherent in any forecasting exercise.
+NSC believes that having a range of techniques assessing future skills trends is one way of mitigating the risks of error inherent in any forecasting exercise.

 The projection for total employment growth is consistent with employment growth to November 2021 and the Government’s forecasts and projections for total employment growth from 2021-22 onwards, as published in the 2021-22 MYEFO.